 In 2011, Theatre IV was presented with the honor of producing the US premiere of the Canadian musical Anne and Gilbert.
 We were also honored to have one of the authors, Jeff Hochhauser attend the production and do a question and answer following the show.

 The 2010’s have also seen Theatre IV add to its selection of venues.
-The joint production (with Lakeland Players) of Disney’s Jungle Book Kids and Broadway Through the 90’s were produced at Central United Methodist in Waterford.
+The joint production (with Lakeland Players) of Disney’s Jungle Book Kids and Broadway Through the 90’s was produced at Central United Methodist in Waterford.
 Our production Steel Magnolias, in the summer of 2015, saw Theatre IV begin a new relationship with Michigan School for the Arts in Pontiac.
-We produced 13 shows at MSA until the building’s owner sold the facility in the summer 0f 2019.
+We produced 13 shows at MSA until the building’s owner sold the facility in the summer of 2019.
 Until the Covid pandemic we continued to use the stage at Pontiac High School for our large cast musicals.
 When school resumed for the 2020-21 school year, the School District for the City of Pontiac was able to fund a complete renovation of the auditorium at Pontiac High School.
 Theatre IV will be able to return to an up-to-date theatre when the renovation is complete.

 In 2018 we produced our 50th Anniversary show at two venues.
 50 By IV had a Friday Dinner Theatre performance at the Auburn Hills Marriott in Pontiac.
 On Saturday we moved to another new venue in downtown Pontiac, the locally owned PLAT (Pontiac Little Art Theatre).
 Besides 50 By IV, we produced additional shows, including our return to the works of Shakespeare with Macbeth.